thejasvibr/thejasvibr.github.io/pages/code.md

 * ### Android apps with Kivy
 Smartphones are everywhere and I've always been curious to start playing around with them, and may be use them for a research project at some point.
 Using the [Kivy](https://kivy.org/#home)
-Python package I've recently been playing around and making small apps that use the various sensors in smartphones!
-Check out these repos : [screenbash](https://github.com/thejasvibr/screenbash), leftorright
+Python package I've recently been playing around and making small (and rather trivial) apps.
+Check out these repos and try them out yourself: [screenbash](https://github.com/thejasvibr/screenbash), [youscrolled](https://github.com/thejasvibr/youscrolled).